isomerpages/moe-northbrookssec/_curriculum/Physical Education Department.md

 ##### Cross Country

 Brooksians participate in our annual Cross Country race in the outdoor setting of MacRitchie reservoir.
 Students train regularly during the PE lessons in school and at Yishun Park to be ready for this exciting event.
 This event offers exposure to an authentic outdoor setting and also promotes the appreciation of our environment in this nature reserve.
-The classes often cheer and encourage their peers to build class and school spirit during this event.
+The classes often cheer and encourage their peers to build class and school spirit during this event.&nbsp;